JaqiKal/task-master/README.md

 At its core, Task Master boasts a structured yet intuitive design that guides users through task management with ease.
 The application operates on a straightforward, menu-driven interface, allowing for quick navigation between adding, viewing, updating, and deleting tasks.
 Each task is uniquely identified, ensuring that users can easily manage their tasks without confusion.
 This structured approach ensures that users can focus more on accomplishing their tasks and less on how to manage them.

 ### The Skeleton
-For the meticulous planning and organization of Task Master's components and functionalities, tools like 'draw.io' were employed to create a detailed visual diagram.
+For the thorough planning and organization of Task Master's components and functionalities, tool ['draw.io'](https://www.drawio.com/) were employed to create a detailed visual diagram.
 This served as a foundational blueprint throughout the development process, guiding the creation of a user-friendly interface that is functional.
 By visually mapping out the application's design and flow, I ensured that Task Master meets user expectations in terms of usability and performance.

 ### User stories

 #### First Time Visitor Goals

-* **User story 1: Understand Purpose**
+##### User story 1: Understand Purpose

   * As a first-time visitor, I want to easily understand the purpose of the task organizer app so that I can decide if it meets my needs.

-* **Achieved by**

-  *  Providing having a clear and concise description welcome message on the app's landing page.
+    * *Achieved by*:  Providing having a clear and concise description welcome message on the app's landing page.

-  **User story 2: Intuitive UI**
+##### User story 2: Intuitive UI

   * As a first-time visitor, I want a straightforward and intuitive user interface so that I can quickly navigate the app and perform basic tasks.

-* **Achieved by**

-  * Having implemented a well-organized menu with clear labels and simple instructions for adding, updating, deleting, and viewing tasks.
+    * *Achieved by*:  Having implemented a well-organized menu with clear labels and simple instructions for adding, updating, deleting, and viewing tasks.

 #### Returning Visitor Goals

-* **User story 2: As a returning visitor**
+##### User story 2: As a returning visitor

   * As a returning visitor I want to quickly access and review the details of a specific task that you've previously added to the organizer.

-* **Achieved by**

-  * Navigating to the "View Task" option on the main menu and entering the Task ID you want yo review.
+    * *Achieved by*: Navigating to the "View Task" option on the main menu and entering the Task ID you want yo review.
 The app will retrieve and display all the details of the specified task, including its description, priority, due date, status, and creation date.

 #### Frequent Visitor Goals

-* **User story 3: Efficient updating**
+##### User story 3: Efficient updating

   * As a frequent visitor, I want to be able to update existing tasks quickly and efficiently without having to re-enter all the details.

-* **Achieved by**

-  * A streamlined "Update Task" functionality, allowing users to selectively modify task details while receiving confirmation upon successful updates.
+    * *Achieved by*: A streamlined "Update Task" functionality, allowing users to selectively modify task details while receiving confirmation upon successful updates.

 *<span style="color: blue;">[Back to Content](#content)</span>*